 \item Based on our observations and analysis, we discuss countermeasures to the presented attack. \end{itemize}

-\textbf{Main idea.} The main idea of our work can be explained in a few simple steps: \begin{enumerate} \item Fault the training phase of the model.
-This step injects the backdoor to the network.
-When inputs from the target class are being fed to the neural network during the training, faults are injected to the ReLU activation functions in the first hidden layer. \item Generate the fooling image(s) by solving constraints.
-The fault information from the previous step is converted to a constraint-solving problem.
-A fooling image can be designed to be similar to an existing image.
-In this case we restrict the fooling image to be near (pixel-wise) to the chosen pattern. \item When the fooling image is used as an input to the backdoored network, the target class is expected to be the output with a high confidence. \end{enumerate} A graphical overview of these steps is depicted in Figure~\ref{fig:overview}, where for illustration purpose an image is used to represent the input.
+\textbf{Main idea.} The main idea of our work can be explained as follows: \begin{enumerate} \item Fault the training phase of the model.
+In this step, an attacker faults strategically selected parts of a network.
+When inputs from a target class are being fed to the neural network during training, faults are injected to the ReLU activation function in one of the hidden layers. \item The attacker then generates the fooling image(s) by solving constraints based on partial information of the faulted network. \item When the fooling image is used as an input to the backdoored network, the target class is expected to be the output with high confidence by construction. \end{enumerate}

+A graphical overview of these steps is depicted in Figure~\ref{fig:overview}, where for illustration purposes an image is used to represent the input.
 The approach is however more general and does not require the network to be associated with an image classification task.

+We would like to note that the insertion of the backdoor can be also done in some other (e.g., software) way rather than by a fault attack.
+However, in this work we focus on the fault attack scenario.

 The rest of the paper is organized as follows.
 We review key background concepts and compare against related work in Sect. \ref{sec:background}.
 We then present the general approach in Sect. \ref{sec:approach} that conveys our attack strategy in a general way.
 We then evaluate our approach on two concrete network architectures on a popular image classification case study, a multi-layer pereceptron and a convolutional network in Sect. \ref{sec:evaluation}, where we also discuss results, limitations, and possible countermeasures.
 We conclude in Sect. \ref{sec:conclusions}.